Skip to main content

 A drug interaction is a change in the way a drug acts in the body when taken with certain other drugs.
 When IV vitamin C is combined with certain anticancer drugs, the anticancer drugs may not work as well.
 So far, these effects have been seen only in some laboratory and animal studies.
 For information on drug interactions while using IV vitamin C, see the Adverse Effects section of the health professional version of Intravenous Vitamin C.

-7. Is IV vitamin C approved by the U.S. Food and Drug Administration (FDA) for use as a cancer treatment in the United States?
+7. Is IV vitamin C approved by the FDA for use as a cancer treatment in the United States?

-FDA does not approve dietary supplements as safe or effective.
-The company that makes the dietary supplements is responsible for making sure they are safe and that the claims on the label are true and do not mislead the consumer.
-The way that supplements are made is not regulated by FDA, so all batches and brands of IV vitamin C may not be the same.
+The FDA regulates dietary supplements separately from foods, cosmetics, and drugs.
+The FDA's Good Manufacturing Practices require that every finished batch of supplements is safe and that the claims on the label are true and do not mislead the consumer.
+However, the FDA does not regularly review the way that supplements are made, so all batches and brands of IV vitamin C may not be the same.

 About This PDQ Summary